 For Chrome devices to work on a domain with TLS inspection (also known as SSL inspection), some hostnames need to be exempt from inspection.
 This is because certificates can only be imported at the user level and are only honored for user-level traffic.
 Some device-level traffic doesn’t use the TLS or SSL certificate to protect users against certain kinds of security risks.

-To ensure that Chrome devices work with TLS inspection, you need to whitelist the following hostnames on your proxy server.
-For details on how to whitelist hostnames, check with your web filter provider.
+To ensure that Chrome devices work with TLS inspection or networks restricting external traffic, you need to allow the following hostnames on your proxy server.
+For details on how to allow hostnames, check with your web filter provider.

 - December 16, 2019: Added cloudsearch.googleapis.com to return Google Drive results when searching from the Chrome address bar

 - June 25, 2019: Changed *gvt1.com to *.gvt1.com and added *.1e100.net

 - July 13, 2017: Added accounts.google.[country]